-NOTE 15 • PROPERTY LIEN
+NOTE 14 • PROPERTY LIEN

 During August 2022, a payment dispute between a contractor and a subcontractor led the subcontractor to file a lien of \$40,504 against a camp property.
 The Organization plans to vigorously defend this claim as it contends all amounts owed under their agreement with the contractor have been remitted to the contractor.
+The Organization indicates that the contractor and the subcontractor are in mediation and anticipates resolution to the matter in the near future.